-Employees who first start working accrue their leave entitlement for the calendar year in which they start working of 1/12 for each month worked, which can be taken when they have worked for a year.
+Employees who commence work for the first time accrue their leave entitlement for the calendar year in which they start working at the rate of 1/12 for each month worked, to which they would be entitled after they have worked for a year.

 Employees are entitled to maternity leave as follows:

-- 20 weeks for the birth of one child from a single birth,
+- 20 weeks for one child delivered at a single birth,

-- 31 weeks for the birth of two children from a single birth,
+- 31 weeks for two children delivered at a single birth,

-- 33 weeks for the birth of three children from a single birth,
+- 33 weeks for three children delivered at a single birth,

-- 35 weeks for the birth of four children from a single birth,
+- 35 weeks for four children delivered at a single birth,

-- 37 weeks for the birth of five and more children from a single birth.
+- 37 weeks for five and more children delivered at a single birth.

-At least 2 weeks of maternity leave can be taken before the anticipated date of birth.
+At least 2 weeks of a maternity leave can be taken before the anticipated date of birth.

-The Labour Code also regulates in detail the situation of employees who have childcare responsibilities.
+The Labour Code also regulates in detail the situation of employees who adopt a child.

-After 14 weeks of maternity leave following the birth, an employee has a right not to take the remainder of maternity leave.
-When this happens, the remainder of maternity leave can be used by the child's father, at his written request, if he provides childcare to the child.
+After 14 weeks of a maternity leave following the birth, an employee has a right not to take the remainder of the maternity leave.
+When this happens, the remainder of the maternity leave can be used by the child's father, at his written request, if he provides childcare to the child.

-An employee who has been employed for at least 6 months is entitled to take childcare leave for up to three years in order to provide personal childcare, but no later than after the end of the fourth year of a child's life.
+An employee who has been employed for at least 6 months is entitled to a childcare leave of up to three years in order to provide personal childcare, but no later than after the end of the fourth year of a child's life.

-There is a guaranteed minimum wage, which is currently PLN 1,386 (as at 2011) before tax for full-time employees.
+There is a guaranteed minimum wage, which is currently PLN 1,600 gross for full-time employees.